OCPDemos/WhatTheHack/027-DevOpsWithGitHub/Student/challenge00.md

-# What The Hack - DevOps with GitHub
+# What The Hack: DevOps with GitHub

 ## Challenge 0 - Setup